sammuelyee/docs/_cartodb-platform/import-api.md

   This value **MUST** be set to *0*. **Different values do not guarantee correct imports**.

 - **service_item_id**
-  The ArcGIS API REST URL where the ArcGIS layer is located.
+  The ArcGIS&trade; API REST URL where the ArcGIS&trade; layer is located.

 - **service_name**
   This value **MUST** be set to *arcgis* to make use of this connector.